alkismavridis/archutils/README.md

         The first rule that matches the file's project-relative path will be applied.

-        Example: if you want to target "PROJECT_ROOT/src/foo/bar/MyFile.cpp" your regex will receive the string: "src/foo/bar/MyFile.cpp" */
+        Example: if you want to target "PROJECT_ROOT/src/foo/bar/MyFile.cpp" your regex will receive the string: "src/foo/bar/MyFile.cpp".
+        So, a regex such as "src/foo/bar/MyFile\\.cpp" would work.
+        A regex such as ".*\\.cpp" would match all cpp files.
+    */
     regex: string;